1999 Dura Lube/Big K 400: Qualifying

 Qualifying was originally meant to be split into two rounds and ran on Friday, February 19; however, due to rain, qualifying was instead condensed into one round and postponed to Saturday.

-Qualifying was held on Saturday, February 20, at 10:45 AM EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
+Qualifying was held on Saturday, February 20, at 10:45 a.m.
+EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
 Positions 26-36 would be decided on time, while positions 37-43 would be based on provisionals.
 Six spots are awarded by the use of provisionals based on owner's points.
 The seventh is awarded to a past champion who has not otherwise qualified for the race.
 If no past champion needs the provisional, the next team in the owner points will be awarded a provisional.

 Ricky Rudd, driving for Rudd Performance Motorsports, would win the pole, setting a time of 23.284 and an average speed of 157.241 mph.

 Four drivers would fail to qualify: Derrike Cope, Buckshot Jones, Billy Standridge, and Rich Bickle.